[Fukushima Prefecture] What is Aizu's New Year's dish "Kozuyu"? Local flavors born of hospitality

 How to make

-• Preparation 1: Soak the dried scallops and shiitake mushrooms in water overnight, then loosen the scallops with your hands.
-Reserve the rehydrated liquid.
+• Preparation 1: Soak the dried scallops and dried shiitake mushrooms in water overnight, then loosen the scallops by hand.
+Save the soaking water

-• Preparation 2: Rehydrate the wood ear mushrooms and tofu with water, and tear the wood ear mushrooms into pieces that are easy to eat.
+• Preparation 2: Soak the wood ear mushrooms and tofu in water, and tear the wood ear mushrooms into bite-sized pieces

-• Preparation 3: Cut the carrots into small pieces, cut the taro into bite-sized pieces, and cut the konjac into easy-to-eat lengths (about 5 cm).
+• Preparation 3: Cut the carrots into chrysanthemum shapes, the taro into bite-sized pieces, and the konnyaku noodles into bite-sized pieces (just under 5 cm)

-• Combine the rehydrated scallops and dried shiitake mushrooms and water in a pot (about 1500ml in total) and add the dashi stock.
-Add wood ear mushrooms, shiitake mushrooms, carrots, taro, and konjac and simmer.
+• Combine the water used to soak the scallops and dried shiitake mushrooms with water (about 1500ml in total) in a pot, then add the dashi stock.
+Add the wood ear mushrooms, shiitake mushrooms, carrots, taro, and konnyaku noodles and simmer

-• Once the ingredients are cooked, add the scallops and ginnan to taste.
+• Once the ingredients are cooked, add the scallops and ginkgo nuts and adjust the seasoning

-The key is to make it light and bring out the flavor of the scallops and other ingredients.
-Please enjoy the elegant taste and texture of the ingredients.
-Why not try it as a New Year's dish at home?
+The key is to keep the seasoning light to bring out the flavor of the scallops and other ingredients.
+Enjoy the elegant flavor and texture of the ingredients.
+Why not give it a try as part of your New Year's cooking at home?

 summary

-Kozuyu is now a standard dish for sunny days, but in ancient times it originated as a luxurious samurai dish.
-Kozuyu, which is simple but takes advantage of the clear flavor of the ingredients, embodies the same spirit of hospitality that has remained unchanged to this day.
+Kozuyu is now a standard dish served on special occasions, but it originated as a luxurious samurai dish in the past.
+Kozuyu is simple yet makes the most of the clear flavor of the ingredients, and it is imbued with the same spirit of hospitality that has always been present in the past

-When traveling to the Aizu region, be sure to check out the accommodations and restaurants where you can eat kozuyu.
+If you are traveling to the Aizu region, be sure to check out the accommodations and restaurants where you can eat Kozuyu

 Other articles